 Wells Fargo & Co.
-(WFC), already the largest U.S. home lender, won the biggest market share ever recorded as competitors led by Bank of America Corp.
-(BAC) pulled back after suffering more than $65 billion in combined mortgage losses.
+(WFC:US), already the largest U.S. home lender, won the biggest market share ever recorded as competitors led by Bank of America Corp.
+(BAC:US) pulled back after suffering more than $65 billion in combined mortgage losses.

 “They pulled back while others hit the accelerator on subprime so now they are able to take advantage,” Joseph Morford, an RBC Capital Markets analyst, said of San Francisco- based Wells Fargo in a phone interview.
 “They’ve always been disciplined.”

 The lender is dominating mortgage markets as housing shows signs of bottoming after a six-year slump and homeowners benefit from record-low borrowing costs.
 Wells Fargo, also the biggest home-loan servicer, posted $2.9 billion in mortgage-banking income in the first quarter, a $506 million increase from the fourth quarter.
 Chief Executive Officer John Stumpf, 58, has posted a profit in 13 straight quarters.